 This antioxidant binds to receptors located in the brain and helps reduce insomnia.
-Apigenin also has an anxiolytic effect which reduces anxiety and helps improve sleep quality.
+Apigenin also has an anxiolytic effect, meaning it helps reduce anxiety.

 In December of 2017, a study revealed that an average daily dosage of 400-milligrams chamomile extract had significant sleep quality benefits compared to those who didn’t take the extract.

-Besides, some women have reported that chamomile tea helped curb their postpartum depression, improved their sleep quality, and reduced anxiety associated with delivery.
+On top of that, some women have reported that chamomile tea helped curb their postpartum depression, improved their sleep, and reduced anxiety associated with delivery.

 More often than not, however, its benefits depend on the dose.

 For instance, a study published in the Journal of BMC Complementary and Alternative Medicine concluded that even a twice-daily dose of 270 mg chamomile extract is ineffective against chronic insomnia.

 So sometimes larger amounts are needed, and consistency is key.